dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 To facilitate the deployment of a hosting startup in a multimachine environment, the sample app creates a *deployment* folder in published output that contains:

-* The hosting startup assembly.
+* The hosting startup runtime store.
 * The hosting startup dependencies file.
-* A PowerShell script that creates or modifies the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` and `DOTNET_ADDITIONAL_DEPS` to support the activation of the hosting startup.
+* A PowerShell script that creates or modifies the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES`, `DOTNET_SHARED_STORE` and `DOTNET_ADDITIONAL_DEPS` to support the activation of the hosting startup.
 Run the script from an administrative PowerShell command prompt on the deployment system.

 ### NuGet package